trozler/pifinder/README.md

 The question was somewhat vague as to what `x` cycles meant?

 - `x` total cycles among all workers?
-- `x` total cycles on each worker.
+- `x` total cycles on each worker?

 I assume it means the latter.